Abdullah527382/website/eloquentJS/chp8/notes_chp8.md

 If the language itself is no good in helping us identify mistakes, we'll have to find them the hard way - testing.
 A repetitive task such as testing should be done in an automated fashion - write programs which test another program.

 Tests usually take the form of little labeled programs that verify some aspect of your code.
-For example, a set of tests for the (standard, probably already tested by someone else) toUpperCase method might look like this:
+For example, a set of tests for the toUpperCase method might look like this:

 ```js
 function test(label, body) {